-- 1. A person aggrieved by an action of an Inspector under this Part may complain in writing to the Secretary-General, who shall consider the complaint as soon as practicable. - 2.
-The Secretary-General may take such reasonable action as is necessary in response to the complaint.
+1. A person aggrieved by an action of an Inspector under this Part may complain in writing to the Secretary-General, who shall consider the complaint as soon as practicable.

+2. The Secretary-General may take such reasonable action as is necessary in response to the complaint and inform the Council accordingly.